department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and:
+You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you meet the requirements listed below.

+**One of these must be true:**
-- You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, or
+- You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, **or**
 - You had 1 of the following designations:

   - AGP (Assault Group Patrol/Patrol Craft Tender)